Curio ficoides 'Mount Everest'

 Curio 'Mount Everest', Senecio ficoides 'Mount Everest', Senecio 'Mount Everest', Senecio 'Skyscraper'

 This cultivar is selected by Lammert Koning in 2004 at Paterswolde in Holland.
-It is patented in 2011 with the name Senecio ficoides 'Mount Everest'.
+It was patented in 2011 under the name Senecio ficoides 'Mount Everest'.

-Curio ficoides 'Mount Everest', formerly known as Senecio ficoides 'Mount Everest', is an attractive succulent with upright stems that bear blue-green leaves covered with a waxy coating.
-It branches at the base and grows up to 4 feet (1.2 m) tall with a spread of 2 feet (60 cm).
-Leaves are fleshy, flattened, and up to 4 inches (10 cm) long.
+Curio ficoides 'Mount Everest', formerly known as Senecio ficoides 'Mount Everest', is an attractive succulent with upright stems that bear thick fleshy blue-green leaves covered with a waxy coating.
+It branches at the base and grows up to 4 feet (1.2 m) tall and 2 feet (60 cm) wide.
+The flattened leaves are up to 4 inches (10 cm) long.
 Flower heads are white and produced at the ends of the stems.

 Light: Keep Curio plants in partial shade if outdoors, which is their preference in summer, and bright sunlight if indoors.
 They will grow in full shade but will become lank and leggy.